Cancellation of one-loop correction to soft tensor power spectrum: Introduction

 In contrast, cosmological perturbations on small scales are not well constrained, leaving room to potentially generate interesting imprints in the current Universe.
 If large curvature perturbations exist on small scales, these enhanced perturbations may collapse into primordial black holes~\cite{Zeldovich:1967lct} (PBHs) after the horizon re-entry.
 After the discovery of gravitational waves from the BH merger in the LIGO/Virgo detector~\cite{LIGOScientific:2016aoc}, PBHs have been drawing renewed attention as a candidate for the LIGO/Virgo events as well as that for dark matter~\cite{Chapline:1975ojl} (see, \textit{e.g.}, Refs.~\cite{Carr:2020gox,Carr:2020xqk,Green:2020jor} for reviews).
 Moreover, such enhanced scalar perturbations generate tensor perturbations by a second-order effect known as induced gravitational waves, which can be probed by future gravitational wave detectors~\cite{LISA:2017pwj,Punturo:2010zz,LIGOScientific:2016wof,Ruan:2018tsw,Wang:2019ryf,Kawamura:2020pcg}.

 Recently, partly motivated by these activities, there have been growing interests in the one-loop corrections to the primordial perturbations.
-A couple of studies have claimed that such enhanced small-scale perturbations have a significant impact on the large-scales ones~\cite{Kristiano:2022maq,Kristiano:2023scm,Ota:2022hvh,Ota:2022xni}.
+A couple of recent studies have claimed that such enhanced small-scale perturbations have a significant impact on the large-scales ones in the context of transient ultra-slow-roll inflation models~\cite{Kristiano:2022maq,Kristiano:2023scm,Ota:2022hvh,Ota:2022xni}.
 This is quite surprising, if true, since the production of small-scale perturbations occurs at the time of their horizon crossing that occurs well after that of the large-scale modes.
 Hence one would expect the $k^3$ suppression for the power spectrum from causality, implying the decoupling of the small-scale perturbations, \emph{i.e.}, the small-scale perturbations do not affect the large-scale ones in the soft limit $k \to 0$.
-The induced gravitational waves at the second order mentioned above indeed obey this causality suppression.
-Nevertheless, Refs.~\cite{Kristiano:2022maq,Kristiano:2023scm} and Refs.~\cite{Ota:2022hvh,Ota:2022xni,Firouzjahi:2023btw} have claimed the existence of scale-invariant corrections from the small-scale scalar perturbations to the large-scale scalar and tensor perturbations, respectively, that survive in the soft limit.
-This claim has ignited huge follow-up investigations of the one-loop corrections to the superhorizon scalar perturbations~\cite{ Riotto:2023hoz,Choudhury:2023vuj,Choudhury:2023jlt,Riotto:2023gpm,Choudhury:2023rks,Firouzjahi:2023aum,Motohashi:2023syh,Firouzjahi:2023ahg,Franciolini:2023agm,Cheng:2023ikq,Fumagalli:2023hpa,Maity:2023qzw,Tada:2023rgp,Firouzjahi:2023bkt,Inomata:2024lud,Ballesteros:2024zdp,Kristiano:2024ngc,Fumagalli:2024jzz,Sheikhahmadi:2024peu,Inomata:2025bqw,Fang:2025vhi,Inomata:2025pqa,Braglia:2025cee,Braglia:2025qrb,Kristiano:2025ajj}, while only a limited number of studies exist in the case of the tensor perturbations at this moment.
+The induced gravitational waves at the second order mentioned above obey this causality suppression.
+Indeed, it has been already shown (see, \emph{e.g.}, Refs.~\cite{Senatore:2009cf,Pimentel:2012tw,Senatore:2012ya,Assassi:2012et,Tanaka:2015aza}) that the loop corrections of small-scale perturbations to the large-scale scalar perturbations are absent in single-clock inflation models, prior to the recent studies on ultra-slow-roll inflation and PBHs.
+Nevertheless, Refs.~\cite{Kristiano:2022maq,Kristiano:2023scm} and Refs.~\cite{Ota:2022hvh,Ota:2022xni} have challenged this understanding, claiming the existence of scale-invariant corrections from the small-scale scalar perturbations to the large-scale scalar and tensor perturbations, respectively, that survive in the soft limit.
+This claim has ignited huge follow-up investigations of the one-loop corrections to the superhorizon scalar perturbations~\cite{ Riotto:2023hoz,Choudhury:2023vuj,Choudhury:2023jlt,Riotto:2023gpm,Choudhury:2023rks,Firouzjahi:2023aum,Motohashi:2023syh,Firouzjahi:2023ahg,Franciolini:2023agm,Cheng:2023ikq,Fumagalli:2023hpa,Maity:2023qzw,Tada:2023rgp,Firouzjahi:2023bkt,Iacconi:2023ggt,Inomata:2024lud,Kawaguchi:2024rsv,Ballesteros:2024zdp,Kristiano:2024ngc,Fumagalli:2024jzz,Sheikhahmadi:2024peu,Inomata:2025bqw,Fang:2025vhi,Inomata:2025pqa,Braglia:2025cee,Braglia:2025qrb,Kristiano:2025ajj}, while only a limited number of studies exist in the case of the tensor perturbations at this moment.\footnote{ Ref.~\cite{Firouzjahi:2023btw} claims that the correction from the USR phase to the superhorizon tensor mode is small (but non-zero), while we will see that the correction actually vanishes in the soft limit. }